 - The external electrical current may disrupt normal sympathetic nerve transmission.

 - The pH drops in the sweat gland due to an accumulation of hydrogen ions.

-Iontophoresis for hyperhidrosis is usually carried out with ordinary tap water, however, an electrolyte solution or drugs (eg an anticholinergic agent such as glycopyrronium bromide) can be added if the water alone is not effective.
+Iontophoresis for hyperhidrosis is usually carried out with ordinary tap water, however, sodium chloride electrolyte solution or an anticholinergic agent such as glycopyrronium bromide) can be added if the water alone is not effective.